-Some organizations lack clarity about who approves the project change requests.
+Who approves your project change requests?
 On one project, the sponsor tells the project manager to make the decisions.
 On other projects, the sponsor makes the decisions.
 And yet, in other cases, senior management gets involved.

 Your project may morph into a two-headed monster without an integrated change control process, resulting in adverse impacts to schedule, cost, and scope.
 It's critical that you define how change requests will be reviewed, approved or declined.

 So, who should approve project change requests?
-There's no one right answer.
+There's no one answer.

 Several variables should be considered when determining who will approve change requests such as:

 If your organization has a Project Management Office (PMO), consult this group for standards and change control processes.
-If not, you basically have three options.
+If not, here are three options.

 You may find it beneficial to use a hybrid approach that includes both the project sponsor and the project manager.
 One scenario would be that the project manager approves change requests except for certain situations.
 For example, the project sponsor is involved for the following: